 This course combines all the best features of an educational event – interaction, group work, latest updates and established evidence-based recommendations.
 We have invited renowned experts in the field, from a theoretical and practical point of view, who will train you with the purpose to help you spread the latest insights in the field.

 This number of participants is limited to 50, therefore the best candidates will be selected by means of an online application form reviewed by the organising committee.
 Selection by the scientific committee took place in July 2017, is final and no correspondence will be entered into.
-Application is now open and closes on 1 July 2017.

 The programme consists of the following modules: